Josh Dun: Personal life

 Dun and Twenty One Pilots bandmate Tyler Joseph both have an "X" tattoo on their bodies symbolizing their dedication to their hometown fans in Columbus, Ohio.
 They received it onstage during their hometown show at the Lifestyle Communities Pavilion on April 26, 2013.
 Joseph's is placed on his right bicep, and Dun's is located on his neck just behind his right ear.
 Dun also sports the name "Tyler" above his left knee, which he received from Joseph onstage during a show at the Eagles Ballroom in Milwaukee, Wisconsin on October 30, 2015.
 They are both fans of the Ohio State Buckeyes.
 Dun's favorite film is Fight Club (1999).

 Dun dated actress and singer Debby Ryan from May 2013 to September 2014.
 They resumed their relationship sometime after.
 They were married in Austin, Texas, on December 31, 2019.
 The two are longtime fans of the Fast & Furious franchise and went on to make a cameo appearance in Fast X.

 Dun and Ryan currently live in Columbus, Ohio.
 In March 2023, magazine Architectural Digest released a documentary about their home.
 The pair commissioned Dun's brother's girlfriend to sculpt a bust of Dwayne Johnson.
 Being an avid boxer, Dun also assembled a boxing ring in his basement.
 In May 2023, instrument retailer Sweetwater filmed a documentary about the construction of Dun's home studio.
 The studio was designed by Haverstick Designs, the same firm that designed bandmate Tyler Joseph's home studio.

 Dun has proclaimed that he is a supporter of the Black Lives Matter movement.

 On September 7, 2025, Dun and Ryan announced that they are expecting their first child.
+On December 13, 2025, the pair announced the birth of their daughter.